project-alice-assistant/docs/docs/contribute/code-guidelines.md

     - `LIGHT_SPEED = 299792458`
 - We use PascalCase for class names
 - We use 2 empty lines around met is ods
-- We strong type method variables
+- We do strong type method variables
-- We strong type method returns:
+- We do strong type method returns:
     - Return '-> None' is not mandatory
 - We speak English
 - We use properties getters and setters, not getters and setters
-- We really care for anti patterns: [https://docs.quantifiedcode.com/python-anti-patterns/](https://docs.quantifiedcode.com/python-anti-patterns/)
+- We really care for anti-patterns: [https://docs.quantifiedcode.com/python-anti-patterns/](https://docs.quantifiedcode.com/python-anti-patterns/)
 - We use fstrings and dropped the usage of .format() when possible:
     - `print(f'Hi! my name is {name}')`instead of `print('My name is {}'.format(name)`
 - Python 2 is dead